makersacademy/bowling-challenge/README.md

 I want the scorecard to automatically keep the right score
 ```

 This was where the majority of the work was carried out.
-The logic and rules for scoring bowling are a lot more complex than they seem, and I spent a great deal of time working out how to break them down into small increments that I could implement with TDD.
+The logic and rules for scoring bowling are a lot more complex than they seem, and I was careful tobreak them down into small increments that I could implement with TDD.

-As I progressed I realised that there were several issues with my approach to testing:

-* The tests I was writing for the main Game function were not unit tests, instead effectively functioning as somewhere between feature and integration tests
-* The tests made no attempt to isolate individual functions and instances so that true unit testing could be carried out

-I found using spies in Jasmine extremely challenging, and it took me a long time to understand how to use the in conjunction with the dependency injection I had implemented to separate the Game and Frame functions.
+I found using spies in Jasmine challenging, and it took me a while to understand how to use them in conjunction with the dependency injection I had implemented to separate the Game and Frame functions.

+As I progressed I realised that there were was an issue with my approach to testing.
+The tests I was writing for the main Game function were not unit tests, instead effectively functioning as somewhere between feature and integration tests.
+Also, in a number of places, the tests were not properly isolated, so were not functioning as proper unit tests.

-Once I had eventually worked out a way of approaching the problem though, I was able to write actual unit tests for the Game function.
-This required a complete rewrite of the existing tests, and I took the opportunity to move many of them into a feature test folder and keep them.
+Once I had identified the problem, I was able to write actual unit tests for the Game function.
+I also moved the majority of the existing tests to a feature test folder.

 #### 4th user story